History of the Jews in Tunisia: Under the Hafsids, Spanish and Ottomans (1236–1603)

 In addition to these, every Jewish tradesman and industrialist had to pay an annual tax to the guild.
 After the 13th century, taxes were collected by a qaid, who also served as an intermediary between the government and the Jews.
 His authority within the Jewish community was supreme.
 The members of the council of elders, as well as the rabbis, were nominated at his recommendation, and no rabbinical decision was valid unless approved by him.

 During the conquest of Tunis by the Spaniards in 1535, many Jews were made prisoners and sold as slaves in several Christian countries.
-After the victory of the Ottomans over the Spaniards in 1574, Tunisia became a province of the Ottoman Empire led by deys, from 1591, then by beys, from 1640.
-In this context, Jews arriving from Italy have played an important role in the life of the country and in the history of Tunisian Judaism.
+After the victory of the Ottomans over the Spaniards in 1574, Tunisia became a province (pashalik) of the Ottoman Empire under Koca Sinan Pasha.

 During the Spanish occupation of the Tunisian coasts (1535–74) the Jewish communities of Bizerte, Susa, Sfax, and other seaports suffered greatly at the hands of the conquerors; while under the subsequent Turkish rule the Jews of Tunis enjoyed a fair amount of security.
 They were free to practice their religion and administer their own affairs.
 Nevertheless, they were subject to the caprices of princes and outbursts of fanaticism.
 Petty officials were allowed to impose upon them the most difficult drudgery without compensation.
 They were obliged to wear a special costume, consisting of a blue frock without collar or ordinary sleeves (loose linen sleeves being substituted), wide linen drawers, black slippers, and a small black skull-cap; stockings might be worn in winter only.
 They might ride only on asses or mules, and were not permitted to use a saddle.